Columbia Area

 White River Wildlife Area

-White River Wildlife Area is open for hunting.
-Please call the White River Wildlife Area Headquarters with any questions 541-544-2126
+The White River Wildlife Area started its winter closure on Dec.
+1. Please call the White River Wildlife Area Headquarters with any questions 541-544-2126

 Coyotes: There are no seasons or bag limits on coyotes.
 Populations are good throughout the wildlife area.
 Be aware that bobcats and cougars may respond to predator calls, and separate licensing/tags and season limitations exist for these species.